reknih/templates/icicle/template/main.typ

 #show: game

 // Move with WASD.
-dddssddswassdsaaa   ad some words some more
+dddssddswassdsaaa   ad some terrific words some more